mossy2100/ecmascript/base4and32literals.md

 to the system created by Douglas Crockford (author of "JavaScript: The Good Parts"), with one slight improvement (discussed below).

+Triacontakaidecimal digit characters should ideally be backwards compatible with their values in other integer literals, i.e. the digits 0..9 and A..F should have the same value in both hexadecimal and triacontakaidecimal, just as decimal and octal digits have the same value in hexadecimal.
+This will be consistent and compatible with the JavaScript _parseInt()_ function, simplify implementation, reduce programmer error and bugs, and improve learnability of the notation.

+###Past proposals

 Several RFCs have proposed a system for base 32, but none (it seems) have yet been introduced into a programming language for use in literals.
 All systems proposed to date derive a set of 32 digit characters by starting with a set of 36 characters comprising the 10 digits and 26 letters of the English alphabet, and then excluding four of these.
 All systems accept both upper and lower-case letters, with the value of an upper-case letter equal to its lower-case variant.

-Triacontakaidecimal digit characters should be backwards compatible with their values in other integer literals, i.e. he digits 0..9 and A..F should have the same value in both hexadecimal and triacontakaidecimal, just as decimal and octal digits have the same value in hexadecimal.
-This will be consistent and compatible with the JavaScript _parseInt()_ function, simplify implementation, reduce programmer error and bugs, and improve learnability of the notation.

-Comparison with previous proposals:

 #### RFC 4648